BCemreD/ComparatorComparableUsage/README.md

-The stock simulation project that uses comparable interface and generic structure.
+The stock management simulation project uses a comparable interface and generic structure.